juanpablogt/Django_Presentacion/README.md

-# codigos
+# My presentation
-Proyecto con Django para tarjet card
+In this repository you will find a Django app about my presentation.